Sonic Frontiers: Gameplay

 The player battles robots throughout the islands, all in various forms; Sonic can dodge and parry attacks and use the Cyloop to make enemies easier to strike.
 Defeating enemies grants the player experience points that allow the player to purchase additional moves and abilities in combat and the open world.
 Alongside regular, small enemies, the player battles large "Guardian" bosses.
 Defeating a Guardian rewards the player with portal gears that, when placed in a portal, allow them to enter Cyber Space.

 Each of the 30 Cyber Space levels, which shift between third-person and side-scrolling perspectives, contains three optional objectives, including time attack, collecting rings, and collecting five red rings; completing each objective rewards players with a key required to collect a Chaos Emerald.
-Big the Cat makes an appearance as a host for a fishing minigame which is included in set areas of the maps, where Sonic can exchange purple coins found in the overworld to catch fish and other objects that net him fishing tokens based on catch quality.
+Big the Cat makes an appearance as a host for a fishing minigame, which is included in set areas of the maps, where Sonic can exchange purple coins found in the overworld to catch fish and other objects that net him "fishing tokens" based on catch quality.
 The tokens can then be redeemed for items and collectibles.
 Collecting all seven Chaos Emeralds allows the player to transform into Super Sonic, which is required to battle and defeat the game's major bosses, the Titans.
+Completing every island-mapping challenge and side story on each island and maxing out Sonic's stats (except for boost), or having the game's difficulty set to Hard or Extreme prior to battling Supreme, reveals a "secret" final boss fight with The End and a post-credits scene.

+The game does not feature postgame content, as it resets the player's save file to just before obtaining the final Chaos Emerald, but defeating the End unlocks a boss rush mode called Battle Rush, a Cyber Space Challenge mode, and an Arcade Mode for Cyber Space stages.
+It also unlocks New Game +, which resets the player's save file but carries over a player's stats (except for when played on Extreme difficulty), essentially allowing the story to be replayed.

+The "Final Horizon" update adds "Another Story", which adds Tails, Knuckles, and Amy as playable characters, each with their own skill sets.
+It also includes a new "true" final boss, a revamped version of the End, allowing Super Sonic to access cyber energy powers, such as Perfect Parry, but save slots from "Another Story" are separate from save slots from the main game.
+Completing this mode unlocks a "true ending" that expands upon the existing story.